-Fresh Herbs and Other Fun Things
+Fresh Herbs, Flowers and Other Fun Things

 AUNT MOLLY'S GROUND CHERRY:

-Aunt Molly's Ground Cherry seeds are an old Polish heirloom that has a pineapple citrus like flavor.
+An old Polish heirloom that has a pineapple citrus like flavor.
 When the fruit are ripe they drop to the ground and are enclosed in a papery husk like tomatillos are.
 The fruit can store for up to a month in there husks and can be used for pies, preserves or fruit salads.

 LOEWEN FAMILY GROUND CHERRY: